How can I buy tickets for Wimbledon 2018?

 Can I still buy Wimbledon tickets?

 There are a number of ways you can get your hands on a Wimbledon ticket.
-Aside from purchasing long-term debenture tickets, which are a little out of the normal person’s price range, costing on average between £13,700 to £50,000, there are a few options available.
-You can enter a ballot, turn up on the day and queue, or attempt to purchase the day before.
+Aside from purchasing long-term debenture tickets, which are a little out of most of our price ranges, costing on average between £13,700 to £50,000, there are a few options available.
+You can enter the ballot, turn up on the day and queue, or attempt to purchase the day before.

 You can buy tickets via Ticketmaster here